top of page

 He asked, with an inflexion at the beginning and end of his question.
 It's more a statement than a question, but I respond either way.

-In the formal English, I'd honed speaking to la-di-das in my last job.
+In the formal English I’d polished to use for the ‘one does not simply use contractions’ society at my last job.
 At the same time, minimising being drawn into a conversation I fear would force me to produce his name.
 But inwardly, I was doing cartwheels because even if the IT system had no data of me in its memory, this guy did.

 As my luck would have it, he was also in the customs area and told his colleague to waive the duty charges on the excess whisky and wine I'd been labouring with for nearly twenty-one hours now.